 Truth calls for the elimination of every trace of racial discrimination. - St. John XXIII, Pacem in terris, no. 86

-The Title IX/Section 504 Coordinator is the person designated by the University to oversee implementation of the University's civil rights policies, including investigation of any allegations of noncompliance.
-The University of Dallas has designated Joshua Skinner as the Title IX/Section 504 Coordinator.
 If you have any questions or concerns regarding the University's civil rights policies or the implementation of those policies, please contact:

-Society, was intended by the Creator for the full development of individual possibilities, and for the social benefits, which by a give and take process, every one can claim for his own sake and that of others. - Pope Pius XI, Mit Brennender Sorge, no. 30
+Society was intended by the Creator for the full development of individual possibilities, and for the social benefits, which by a give and take process, every one can claim for his own sake and that of others. - Pope Pius XI, Mit Brennender Sorge, no. 30

 One aspect of making the University of Dallas a place of equal opportunity is the provision of reasonable accommodations for individuals with disabilities.
-The University is committed to facilitating the participation of people with disabilities in the life of the University community by providing reasonable accommodations that provide meaningful access to the employment and educational opportunities provided by the University.
+The university is committed to facilitating the participation of people with disabilities in the life of the university community by providing reasonable accommodations that provide meaningful access to the employment and educational opportunities provided by the university.